Samuel G. Hanson

 Assistant Professor of Business Administration

-Samuel G. Hanson is an Assistant Professor in the Finance Unit of Harvard Business School where he teaches the Finance I course in the MBA required curriculum and a PhD course in Empirical Methods.
+Samuel G. Hanson is an Assistant Professor in the Finance Unit of Harvard Business School, and a Faculty Research Fellow at the National Bureau of Economic Research.
+He teaches the Finance I course in the MBA required curriculum and a PhD course in Empirical Methods.

 Professor Hanson holds a Ph.D. in Business Economics from Harvard University and a B.A. in Quantitative Economics and Philosophy from Tufts University.
 Before beginning his doctoral studies, he worked as an investment banking analyst at Lehman Brothers and as an assistant economist at the Federal Reserve Bank of New York.
 During 2009 Hanson worked at the U.S. Treasury Department where he served as a Special Assistant and Liaison to the White House National Economic Council.